JhouLab/Pi5WebcamRecorder/README.md

 # HOW TO USE:

-Instructions version 1.4.1
+Instructions version 1.5

-Updated Aug 3, 2024.
+Updated Aug 18, 2024.

-For best results, run on a Raspberry Pi 5, which can handle 4 simultaneous cameras at 640x480 and 30 frames per second.
+For best results, run on a Raspberry Pi 5, which is much faster than the Pi 4.
+It can handle 4 simultaneous cameras at 640x480 and 30 frames per second.

+If you have problems, questions, or suggestions, please email jhoulab1@gmail.com

 # GETTING STARTED:

-If not already installed, see instructions below: "Installing on a new machine"

-On most JhouLab computers, program will install in the following folder:
+On most JhouLab computers, the program is in the following folder:

     /home/jhoulab/Documents/github/Pi5WebcamRecorder

-By default, videos are saved to the program directory, but it is highly recommended you change this to something larger, like an external drive.
-You can specify this by editing config.txt (see CONFIGURING section below).
+If you need to install on a new machine, skip to the botton section on this page: "Installing on a new machine"

-To launch the program, use one of the following methods:
+Launch the program with one of the following methods:

     Method 1: From command line (must be in program folder):